 All students accepted into the Ph.D. program are granted a provisional admission until they pass the qualifying examination.
 Candidates who have some deficiencies in their background but who meet the general requirements of the department and the Graduate School for admission must complete additional coursework recommended by the Departmental Graduate Studies Committee with a minimum GPA of 3.00, at which time they shall be allowed to take the qualifying exam.
 Deficiency coursework does not count toward the degree requirements.
-Upon the successful completion of all deficiency coursework and the qualifying exam, admission will be granted. regular comprehensive examination must be completed within five years of the student's initial enrollment and after completing at least 80 percent of the coursework and completion of language requirements.
+Upon the successful completion of all deficiency coursework and the qualifying exam, regular admission will be granted.
+A comprehensive examination must be completed within five years of the student's initial enrollment and after completing at least 80 percent of the coursework and completion of language requirements.
 A dissertation proposal will be completed with the guidance of the advisory committee.
 Admission to candidacy is an indication of completion of all coursework, successful passing of written and oral comprehensive examinations, and having filed an approved dissertation proposal with the Dean of the School of Graduate Studies.
 Candidacy marks the achievement in which the student's major attention is to focus on the dissertation efforts.
 Each Ph.D. student must complete the following program requirements:

-- 1. A total of 31 credit hours (minimum GPA of 3.00) beyond the Master's level at the 600 level or above, including 9 semester hours or more at the 700 level, are required.
-An additional two credit hours of FAS 797 Seminar are required of all doctoral students. - A meaningful teaching experience in which the Ph.D. student works under the supervision of a faculty member in the regular conduct of the organization, delivery and evaluation of a course is required. - 3.
+1. A minimum of 31 credit hours (minimum GPA of 3.00) beyond the Master's level at the 600 level or above, including 9 semester hours or more at the 700 level, are

+- required.
+An additional two credit hours of FAS 797 Seminar are required of all doctoral students. - 2.
+A meaningful teaching experience and an additional two hours of "Teaching in Food Science" course in which the Ph.D. student works under the supervision of a faculty member in the regular conduct of the organization, delivery and evaluation of a course is required. - 3.
 Successful completion of written and oral comprehensive examinations after completing at least 80 percent of the prescribed course work. - 4.
 Completion of a doctoral dissertation involving a minimum of 12 semester hours of dissertation research on a topic determined through the collaborative efforts of the major advisor and the graduate student advisory committee.
 The effort must be scholarly and make a significant contribution to the field of study. - 5.
 A final oral examination is required and must be taken at least two weeks prior to graduation.

-The examination will be concerned primarily with the candidate's dissertation but may include other aspects of the student's graduate work.
+The examination will be concerned primarily with the candidate's dissertation but may include other aspects of the student's graduate work. - 6.
+NRE 502 and 530 are required but not credited towards the degree.